 Dodging news like Neo dodges bullets

-Escaping the news is an artform in itself.
+Escaping the news is an art form in itself.
 Remember the scene where Neo does some fancy bullet dodging in the roof scene in The Matrix?
-That is what you have to do nowadays to not get hit with the latest breaking news headline.
+That is what you have to do nowadays not to get hit with the latest breaking news headline.

 We used to have the eight o’clock news, and that was that.
 Now we have 24/7 news following us every step of the way.

 For most, the first encounter with the world when we wake up is a negative one.
 The alarm goes off, we pick up our phone, only to see the first newsflashes on the home menu.
 If we’re wise enough to leave our phone alone for the first hours, we’ll probably get the suicide bomber in a faraway place news via the newspaper, tv, radio, or internet.
 It’s a hard one to escape.